johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-05-03-large-language-models-view-models-backend-for-frontend/index.md

 Except, of course, that's a terrible idea.
 We don't want our front end talking to our database.
 There's a number of reasons why:

 - Too much information going backwards and forward between client and server (perhaps including information we'd never like clients to see).
-- Security; why are we exposing your database to updates directly from the internet?
+- Security; why are we exposing our database to updates directly from the internet?
 Is that wise?

 You get the picture.
 We don't generally directly integrate our databases directly with our front ends with good reason.